monicanagent/sdb/TECHNICAL.md

 ###### Type 4 - Host (3 to 65537 bytes)

-Two types of host are defined: resolved (by IP address) or named (may required resolution).
+Two types of host are defined: resolved (by IP address) or named (typically requires resolution).

 0 - IPv4 (resolved) - followed by the 4 bytes of the IPv4 address.<br/>
 1 - IPv6 (resolved) - followed by the 16 bytes of the IPv6 address.<br/>
 2 - Named - followed by 2 bytes denoting the length of the following string, followed by the string (max length 65535 bytes)

-These include secure versions (see Protocol Type to differentiate).

 ###### Type 5 - _Port_ (4 bytes)

-If excluded, the default port for the specified protocol should be used.
+If excluded, the default port for the specified protocol should be used (e.g. 80 for `HTTP`).

 ###### Type 6 - Parameters (3 to 16777215 bytes, optional)